 There is no appointment or fee necessary.
-A UNT ID IS REQURIED to confirm current enrollment.
+A UNT ID IS REQUIRED to confirm current enrollment.
 Consultations are available at a first-come, first-serve basis at various residence halls throughout the fall/spring semester.
 You will meet with a therapist to address any concerns/difficult emotions/mental health questions.
 The therapist will listen and provide support, perspective, and referrals to additional resources that may help you.
 “Let’s Talk” is not a formal counseling session, but your Let’s Talk clinician can help you determine if ongoing therapy is right for you.

 Is “Let’s Talk” confidential?

 “Let’s Talk is an informal, confidential consultation.
-However, the Housing Counselors are required by Texas Law to report certain information if there is concern of harm to self or others.
+However, the Housing Counselors are required by Texas Law to report certain information if there is a concern of harm to self or others.
 Please ask your Housing Counselors if you have further questions about the limits of confidentiality.